bdkiran/Lyragen/README.md

 # Lyragen

-Lyragen is a python tool to used to aquire song lyrics for AZ lyrics.
+Lyragen is a python tool to used to aquire song lyrics from AZ lyrics.

 ## Usage